hvanoort/CostOfCareAPI/README.md

 <br><br>

 # Access
-To access this API, you'll need to provide a valid API key in the header of your request.
+To access this API, you'll need to provide a valid API key in the *X-Api-Key* header of each request.
 To obtain an API key, just email harrison.vanoort@gmail.com and explain your use for the API.
 We'll provide you with an API key that will be tied to a usage plan that is appropriate for your use case.

 <br><br>